 Another reason why Selenium isn’t optimal for Oracle automation is that Oracle web applications run on IE, and IE and Selenium aren’t compatible.
 Why?
 Because although Selenium supports IE, it relies on and uses drivers provided by browser vendors.
 The IE driver in Selenium isn’t built by Microsoft and won’t provide you with the stability and depth of testing that anyone using Oracle forms would need.

-Read on in our Oracle automation tools comparison to learn more about Oracle test automation and to see how three popular tools compare on the above-mentioned critical features.
+Read on in our whitepaper on automating Oracle to learn more about Oracle test automation and to see how three popular tools, Selenium, OATS, and LEAPWORK, compare on the above-mentioned critical features.